-It is also essential to have knowledge on magnetic fields and how they influence man, knowledge on how to place buildings in order to tap chi or the energy of the earth, understand the geographical land forms like hill, valleys, flat land, etc.
+It is also essential to have knowledge of magnetic fields and how they influence man, knowledge on how to place buildings in order to tap chi or the energy of the earth, understand the geographical landforms like hill, valleys, flat land, etc.

 One must understand how environmental factors influence buildings externally and internally and must know where to build buildings and which part of the structure should face which direction.

 The ancient practice of feng shui began in the West Han dynasty around the third century BC in China.